What do a tinsel-laden pine tree, a jolly ol’ elf, and gift exchanging have in common with the birth of the Savior at Bethlehem? Clearly, nothing.

 Today’s Christmas customs do not exist in Scripture but derive from man-made traditions thousands of years old.
 Come take a journey with me through history and Scripture to understand the truth about this extravaganza of holidays.

-Xmas Built on a False Premise
+Christmas Built on a False Premise

 First, we consider the premise of Christmas.
 Do we have evidence that December 25th is the Messiah’s birthday?
 According to history and scholarship, there’s no evidence that Yahshua was born on this day or anywhere close to it.

 The New Catholic Encyclopedia states: “Inexplicable though it seems, the date of Christ’s birth is not known.
-The Gospels indicate neither the day nor the month” (1967.
-Christmas).
+The Gospels indicate neither the day nor the month” (1967, “Christmas”).

 Many other sources confirm its absence.
-For instance, the Cyclopedia of Biblical, Theological and Ecclesiastical Literature says.
-“The fathers of the first three centuries do not speak of any special observance of the nativity.
+For instance, the Cyclopedia of Biblical, Theological and Ecclesiastical Literature says, “The fathers of the first three centuries do not speak of any special observance of the nativity.
 No corresponding festival was presented by the Old Testament…the day and month of the birth of Christ are nowhere stated in the Gospel history, and cannot be certainly determined…” (1981, Christmas).

 This admission is staggering.
 The church fathers of the first three centuries spoke nothing about the celebration of the Nativity.
 Clearly, the observance of the Messiah’s birth was unknown to the men who governed the church for the first 300 years.

 Any reasonable person would think that such an important, historic event would have been understood by these stewards.
 The fact that the church fathers were oblivious to this observance shows that it has no early ties to Christianity.
-So if the day of the Messiah’s birth is not known even in the earliest years of the church, why then did the church later select December 25?
+So if the day of the Messiah’s birth is not known even in the earliest years of the church, why did the church later select December 25th?
 What was so special about this day?

 Worship of Saturn